 By Melinda Burrell

-Melinda Burrell, PhD, @MelindaCBurrell, syndicated by PeaceVoice, was a humanitarian aid worker and now trains on the neuroscience of communication and conflict.
-She is on the board of the National Association for Community Mediation, which offers resources on cross-divide engagement.
+Melinda Burrell, PhD, syndicated by PeaceVoice, is a former humanitarian aid worker and now trains on the neuroscience of communication and conflict.
+She is vice-chair of the National Association for Community Mediation, which offers resources for community approaches to difficult issues.